swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ### Child tasks

 An asynchronous function can create a child task.
 Child tasks inherit some of the structure of their parent task, including its priority, but can run concurrently with it.
 However, this concurrency is bounded: a function that creates a child task must wait for it to end before returning.
 This structure means that functions can locally reason about all the work currently being done for the current task, anticipate the effects of cancelling the current task, and so on.
-It also makes create the child task substantially more efficient.
+It also makes creating the child task substantially more efficient.

 Of course, a function’s task may itself be a child of another task, and its parent may have other children; a function cannot reason locally about these.
 But the features of this design that apply to an entire task tree, such as cancellation, only apply “downwards” and don’t automatically propagate upwards in the task hierarchy, and so the child tree still can be statically reasoned about.
 If child tasks did not have bounded duration and so could arbitrarily outlast their parents, the behavior of tasks under these features would not be easily comprehensible.